-The student majoring in Community Health with a concentration in Pre-PT must take 43 credit hours of core courses and 30 hours of concentration courses.
+The concentration in Pre-Physical Therapy is for students utilizing Community Health as the baccalaureate degree major for fulfilling prerequisite requirements for admission to the LSU School of Allied Health Physical Therapy program at New Orleans or Shreveport campuses.
 Coursework is based upon requirements for LSU Health School of Allied Health.
 Within the concentration, there is the potential to meet the requirements for the American College of Sports Medicine Exercise Physiologist Exam by completing additional coursework.